 This phrase was originally used to disband crowds who had gathered to see Elvis Presley.
 Now it’s used to mean something along the lines of ‘the show is over, it’s time to go home now.’

 Origin Of ‘Elvis Has Left The Building’

 Elvis Presley was a famous singer from the 20th century.
 He had millions of fans who enjoyed listening to him sing and perform.
-When he would perform somewhere, his fans would be there to watch.
-Obviously, once Elvis had finished performing, he would leave the building, indicating that the show was finished.
-Today, this phrase is used to mean that something has reached completetion, or has ended.
+When he would perform somewhere, fans of his would likely be there to watch.
+Once he has finished performing, well obviously he’s going to leave the building, meaning that the show was over.
+Today, this phrase is used to mean that something has reached completion, or has ended.

-* Jake went to the movies with his friends and after three long hours the movie had finally ended.
-Elvis had left the building and it was time to go home.
+- Jake went to the movies with his friends and after three long hours the movie had finally ended, yes, Elvis had left the building and it was time to go home.

-The quotes on this website come from older books, poems, newspapers, etc. They can be used as an indicator to determine how old some of these sayings are.
-Keep in mind, however, that if a saying is being used in an old newspaper, it's probably already well-known, so it's likely older than that.
+The quotes on this website, for the most part, come from older books, poems, newspapers, etc. Keep in mind, however, that if a saying is being used in an old newspaper, for example, then it’s probably already well-known at that time and thus is likely older than that.